πΊοΈ Understanding Levels

 Before moving on, make sure you can answer these questions:

-- What's the difference between a persistent level and a streaming level?
+- What is the difference between a persistent level and a streaming level?

 - Where do you find the World Settings panel, and what kinds of things can you configure there?